 I am scared that if I don’t disclose my disability, I will not know if the company is willing is to work with me if I need accommodations.
 I am also scared that disclosing my illness will result in me not getting the job.
 It is a no-win situation.
 Before making such a difficult decision, I think it is important that you are informed.

-Click hereOpens in a new tab. to check out the most popular books on disability accommodations.
+Click here to check out the most popular books on disability accommodations.

 Do you have to disclose your disability to an employer?